 Together we went on to record My Sweet Town.
 A few years later the band with Tom’s brother Joe Callwood on guitar, James Coyle on keyboards and Holly Beals on BVs put down Gentle Landings.
 Both CDs were full of original songs and instrumentals, and were recorded live in the studio.

-At some stage Tom Callwood had places to go, such as the Phoenix Foundation so although he turned up again on the recording of Old World, live bass duties were taken by Murray Costello from the Dunstan Rangers.
+At some stage Tom Callwood had places to go, such as the Phoenix Foundation so although he turned up again on the recording of the next album, Old World, live bass duties were taken by Murray Costello from the Dunstan Rangers.
 In various gigs we also had guest appearances from Rangers sax player Chris Nichol, Grada’s Gerry Paul on guitar and and Andrew Laking on double bass, and songwriter Tessa Rain on live backing vocals.

 Past and present band members, Tom, Joe, Bruce and Paddy recorded the CD Old World in 2013, with Holly and Jessie Moss on BVs but Joe became quite busy with Little Bushmen around this time so we enlisted another Ranger, Matt Newman to fill in on guitar before he had to move towns.